-On September 7, 1999, Hamilton School opened its new \$13.5 million secondary campus addition, including a new football stadium and new softball field.
-Hamilton added sixteen classrooms, including two science labs, two computer labs with state-of-the-art instructional tools, an art classroom complete with kiln for ceramics, and a technology lab with separate areas for a photography dark room, and video production.
+On September 7, 1999, Hamilton School opened its new \$13.5 million secondary campus addition, including a new football field with an all-weather track and and one set of bleachers which accomodates approximately 500 spectators.
+Also included in the project was new softball and baseball fields, which like the football field is equipped with an artificial turf surface.
+Hamilton added sixteen classrooms, including two science labs, two computer labs with state-of-the-art instructional tools, an art classroom complete with kiln for ceramics.
 In addition, Hamilton has a gymnasium with shower and locker facilities, a weight room, a theatrical stage with professional sound/light systems, seating for approximately 300, and a dining hall with indoor/outdoor eating areas.
-Portable classrooms, which were moved onto the secondary site, have been refurbished including new carpeting.
+Portable classrooms, which were moved onto the secondary site, have been recarpeted however they are in poor condition.